rafiberlin/s2020_image_caption_deep_nl/README.md

 We were able to train a model which performed better than the human average on the test set, even though we use a narrower beam width than [Vinyal et al.](https://arxiv.org/pdf/1411.4555.pdf)

+The detailed results and the predictions for all dataset splits are stored under `/model_storage`

 |                                                                |                  | BLEU-4 Scores |                  |
 |----------------------------------------------------------------|------------------|---------------|------------------|
 |                                                                | Training         | Validation    | Test             |